Geomatics Engineering

 Students who wish to academically prepare to become a Cat-A Certified Hydrographer should follow the Hydrographic Surveying Option outlined below.

 The program has been designed to be completed in 8 terms, with reasonable course loads.
-Students may proceed at a slower rate, but all requirements must be completed within 8 consecutive years.
 All GGE courses (denoted by "GGE" in the course number), and some GGE elective courses will be available remotely through hybrid teaching methods.
 Some non-GGE coures that can contribute to the degree are also available online.
 Detailed program information, including remote course availability, is available from the Department.

 Descriptions of courses offered by the various Departments are given in the "Fredericton Courses" Section of this Calendar.